 Shoes for Dancing Outdoors

 Okay, all of the shoes that I’ve covered so far are for dancing indoors on nice wood dance floors.
 But, there are plenty of occasions where you’ll want to dance outside or at some Lindy Bomb on rough surfaces like concrete.

 Well, you won’t want to wear your nice chrome-leather-soled shoes outside.
 You’ll grind them down and wear them out quickly.
 And, definitely don’t get them wet.
 That’s why many dancers wear street shoes outside and change them when they get to the dance floor.

 So, what do you wear for outdoor dancing?
 The answer is: shoes with hard leather soles or very hard rubber/plastic soles.
 Dress shoes work well for this (although they often have very little padding, so put in air-pillow insoles or whatever).
 I also had a pair of sneakers re-done with super hard rubber soles that work well for dancing on cement.
 Ask your local shoe repair shop what is available.
 For outdoor dancing, you want a hard sole.

 Styles to Avoid

-Finally, here are a few dance shoe styles that I would avoid (just my personal opinions here – please don’t be offended):
+Finally, here are a few dance shoe styles that I would avoid (just my personal opinions here):

-- Super sparkly/gaudy shoes: Some Swing dancers can pull this off, but these type of shoes are more suitable for ballroom than Swing.
+- Super sparkly/gaudy shoes: Some Swing dancers can pull this off (especially in contests), but these type of shoes are more suitable for ballroom than Swing, in general.